sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 ![attachmentId-2737](./../../../zh/lichee/assets/RV/Run_HelloWorld.png)

-We also provide 720P 720p high-definition screen, you can try this if you have enough money~
+We also provide 720P 720p high-definition screen, you can try this if you have enough money。

+When you use this you need to overwrite the board-level configuration to set it in correct configurations to display.[Click here](problems.md#86-panel-screen-no-display-display-wrong) to see more details.

 ![attachmentId-2738](./../../../zh/lichee/assets/RV/display_1.png)